gomorpheus/morpheus-apidoc/source/includes/operations/_activity.md

 # Activity

-This endpoint provides data about activity with the morpheus appliance.
+This endpoint provides data about activity with the Morpheus appliance.
 User activity and other morpheus events can be seen here.

 The most recent activity is returned by default.